rajpadvekar/PocketSaathi/README.md

-# PocketMitra
+# PocketSaathi
-PocketMitra is your smart financial companion that helps you track expenses, manage budgets, and make better spending decisions every day.
+PocketSaathi is your smart financial companion that helps you track expenses, manage budgets, and make better spending decisions every day.